-This international youth exchange took place in Wojtowice (Poland) and was dedicated to young women* (including a variety of identities, e.g. transgender, gender non-conforming people, cis-women – but no cis-male people).
-More details about this project.
+This international youth exchange took place in Wojtowice (Poland) and was dedicated to young women* (including a variety of identities, e.g. transgender, gender non-conforming people, cis-women – but no cis-males).

 Solidarity in Action: Building creative alliances against war

 This international youth gathering brought together 28 grassroots activists from 12 countries.
 Taking place in Potsdam, Germany from the 1st to the 8th of September, participants explored the root and interconnected causes of war, migration, and ecological destruction.

 Skill Up!
 Quick Response trainings for action against exclusion

 This series of 12 workshops provided one-off quick responses to relevant topics as they emerged among European grassroots youth groups for a total of 165 participants.

 Step Up!
 Boosting youth activism against right-wing extremism in Eastern Europe

 This international training brought together 25 young participants from Eastern Europe.
 Taking place in Cluj-Napoca, Romania from the 17th to the 23rd of May, participants came together to build their own skills in combating right-wing extremism and facilitating further workshops on the topic for grassroots youth activists.

 Reclaiming Power!
 Young Activists Challenging False Energy Solutions

 This international anti-fracking gathering brought together young grassroots environmental activists from ten countries.
 Taking place just outside of Victoria-Gasteiz, Basque Country from the 13th to the 19th of July, participants came together to push for a Europe-wide fracking ban and to challenge other false energy solutions presented in their different local contexts.